 Due to the curly nature of natural hair, it’s harder for the natural oils emitted from the scalp to travel down the hair shaft.

-With this challenge, it becomes important to use natural and organic hair products that don’t strip natural hair.
+With this challenge, it becomes important to use natural and organic shampoos that don’t strip natural hair.

 6 Ingredients to Avoid in Shampoos

 Just as it sounds, alcohols are very harsh and dry out the hair and scalp making it very hard to retain moisture.

 If you see ingredients such as ethyl alcohol, SD alcohol, etc, set it right back on the shelf and walk away.

 These ingredients cause scalp irritation and aggravate scalp conditions such as dandruff.
 They are also known to cause allergic reactions.

 This is usually a combination of many different types of chemicals, which may irritate the scalp and lead to conditions such as dandruff.

 This appears as methylparaben and propylparaben on ingredient lists.
 They irritate the scalp and cause itching and hormonal imbalance.

 This is used for thickening shampoos but it also strips hair of moisture.

 This is the reason shampoos are able to lather up so much.
 Unfortunately, they also strip the hair completely of all moisture and oils.
 Sulfates are usually labeled as SLS, SLES, or ALS.